usepolvo/usepolvo-docs/src/guide/core-concepts/unified-api.md

 # Unified API Interface

-usepolvo's Unified API Interface is a core feature that simplifies working with multiple third-party APIs by providing a consistent pattern for interactions across different services.
+polvo's Unified API Interface is a core feature that simplifies working with multiple third-party APIs by providing a consistent pattern for interactions across different services.

 ## Key Benefits